open/close all folders

 Leonal Felmet and Lady Felmet

 - Aristocrats Are Evil: Lady Felmet might just be one of the most psychotically evil and unhinged of Prachett's villains, which is certainly saying something.
-Leonal is also evil, but he's hampered by insanity and not being as vile as his wife.
+Leonal is also evil, but he's hampered by insanity, and not nearly as vile as his wife.

 - Ax-Crazy: Leonal.
 "The duke's mind ticked like a clock, and, like a clock, it regularly went cuckoo."
-Lady Felmet isn't much better.
-In fact, she might be far worse.
+Lady Felmet makes him look positively tame by comparison.

 - Bad Boss: Lady Felmet proposes killing some well-meaning but stupid guards.
 Leonal, in a relatively rare moment of sanity, has this overruled because they only have so many staff to spare.